oroinc/documentation/backend/configuration/annotation/config-field.rst

 * **fallbackList** *array* - contains a list of possible fallback entities.

 * **fallbackType** *string* - specifies the type of the field value.

+* **immutable** *boolean* - is used to prohibit changing the fallback association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 .. _annotation-config-field-form: